CiscoDevNet/dnac-python-path-trace/README.md

 ### Code features

-- An easy-to-use single Python script for monitoring network health, identifying issue root causes, and remediating issues
+- An easy-to-use single Python script for monitoring network health, identifying issue root causes, and helping to remediating issues.
-- Run a path trace from source to destination to quickly get key performance statistics for each device along the network path
-- Troubleshoots issues along the network path
+- Troubleshoots issues along the network path.
+Checking network state, performance levels, and security status, providing context based on locations and devices and realigning resources in order to meet service levels or compliance regulations.
+- Provides contextual data analysis, important before, during, and after network changes or deployments to help ensure that the network is delivering the desired results throughout and after the process is complete.
+- The machine learning is important in order to create a baseline of performance and security, rapidly identifying any deviation from normal.

 ## DNAC API reference